pereznetworks/TD-Project7/README.md

 # STATUS: PROJECT COMPLETE

-    Requirements: complete
+    Requirements: all requirements complete

     Exceeds: all 3 complete

-    my code:
+# COMPONENTS by file:

+        ./app.js :

-        ./app.js : main express app
+            main express app

-        ./routes/index.js and projects.js : routers for /, /about and /projects
+        ./routes/index.js and projects.js :

+            routers for /, /about and /projects

+        ./routes/message.js :

-        ./routes/message.js : for console and error logging
+            for console and error logging

+        ./importData.js :

-        ./importData.js : to import project, profile json data
+            to import project, profile json data

+        ./profile.json :

-        ./profile.json : personal and contact info data used in layout.pug, about.pug and sidebar in layout.pug
+            personal and contact info data used in layout.pug, about.pug and sidebar in layout.pug

+        ./data.json :

-        ./data.json : project data used in part through-out all pug files and in project.pug and projects.pug
+            project data used in part through-out all pug files and in project.pug and projects.pug

+        ./public/css/styles.css :

-        ./public/css/styles.css : placed my custom styles at end of styles.css
+            placed my custom styles at end of styles.css

+        ./views/layout.pug :

-        ./views/layout.pug : added my own favicon
+            added my own favicon

+        ./views/project and projects.pug :

+            for rendering project views, add profile
+              and project data properties as needed

+        ./views/index.pug and about.pug :

+            add profile and project data properties as needed

+        ./views/error.pug :

+            for rendering custom status 404 pages
+              using error.status, error.message and error.stack properties

+        ./img/profilePic :

-        ./img/profilePic : profile img and favicon img
+            add my own profile img and favicon img

-        ./img/project1 through 5 : screen-shots of tech-degree projects 1 thru 5
+        ./img/project1 through 5 :

+            screen-shots of tech-degree projects 1 thru 5

 # COMING SOON: